dbursztynowski/5g-taskforce/open5gs/README.md

 ## Generate UE data plane traffic

-This can be achieved by doing `kubectl exec` on respective pod/container.
-In the following example we log to container shlell and run ping command in the terminal.
+This can be achieved by performing respective commands in selected `uearansin-gnb-uesX` container.
+In the following example we log to a container shell and run commands in the terminal.

 Enter container shell and run ping command and curl after that:
-(Note: To check for the name of the UE deployment simply run `kubectl get deployments'.)
+(Note: To check for the name of the UE deployment simply run `kubectl get deployments`.)

 ```
 $ kubectl exec -it deployment/ueransim-gnb-ues -- /bin/bash